nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

 - The Ames vane, with its message-pump and splitting of encrypted messages into various 1kb packets, decides which packets to send/resend over the network.
 It must keep track of every packet it sends, and recieve and ack to ensure data transmission.
 - Ames uses (New Reno), a common TCP algorithm for doing this.
 - **Mini-glossary:**
-    - RTT: Round Trip Time: Time to send + time to get an ACK.
+    - **RTT**: Round Trip Time: Time to send + time to get an ACK.
 This is also used as a timer for each packet (estimated).
 When it is exceeded, we worry if the packet got to its destination.
-    - MSS: an option field in TCP header, stating max amount of data per packet.
+    - **MSS**: an option field in TCP header, stating max amount of data per packet.
-    - AIMD: Additive Increase/Multiplicative Decrease
+    - **AIMD**: Additive Increase/Multiplicative Decrease
-    - Link: transmission channel between two parties.
+    - **Link**: transmission channel between two parties.
-    - RTO:  Retransmission Timeout
+    - **RTO**:  Retransmission Timeout
-    - CWND: Congestion Window Size: An integer (units of packets sent)
+    - **CWND**: Congestion Window Size: An integer (units of packets sent)
-    - SSTHRESH: Slow start theshold.
+    - **SSTHRESH**: Slow start theshold.

--  **How Reno + New Reno Operates:**
+####  How Reno + New Reno Operates:

 1) Slow Start Phase:  Start with a CWND of size 1.
 Increase by one packet for each ACK recieved.
 Keep increasing until SSTHRESH is hit.
-If we keep increaseing upto threshold, we assume maximum capacity on the channel: the Reno algorithm is turne don.
+If we keep increaseing upto threshold, we assume maximum capacity on the channel: the Reno algorithm is turne down.

 2) If there is no ACK, we assume a loss has occured.
 This is one event where we switch to the new reno congestoin algorithm.
 Note that there is a timer to resend a packet.
 For new Reno, we use a *Fast Retransmit*, which shortens the old Reno wait time.
 This fast retransmission is an upgrade for the New Reno.

 3)  If we recieve three dup ACKS for a packet, we assume it has been lost. and attempt to fast transmit.

 - Other Notes:
     - Slow-start performs poorly in less-reliable networks (such as wireless), or in older browsers where many short lived connections are created by default.
     - For ames, our sequence numbers only reset when a ship breaches.
+    - No point sending a bunch of packets fast (how do we know the channel is reliable?)

 ## Ames:
 ### General Notes:
-- An ames address is a pair of (identity, @p string, public key).
+- An Ames address is a pair of (identity, @p string, public key).
-- ultimately is responsible for sending and recieving messages of any length.
+- Ultimately is responsible for sending and recieving messages of any length.
-- packet transmission is done over UDP
+- Packet transmission is done over UDP
-    - so our identity triplet defaults to an IP address, which is used in the UDP packet.
+    - So our identity triplet defaults to an IP address, which is used in the UDP packet.
     - Note:  IP addr to @p mapping is ultimately handled outside Ames, in Arvo.
 You can see galaxy IP addresses in your boot sequence for your ship.
 - Arvo perspective:  extend %moves across multiple Arvo instances.
 Vanes inside Arvo talk to other external vanes using %pleas
 - Ames Guarentees:
     1) Messages within a flow processed in order.
     2) messages are delivered only once.
 The reciever will always give an %ack to let us know.
 - Practically, this all works because we can extend UDP and do our own ECC and packet order management.
 It doesn't matter that UDP is a simplistic protocol, just send another datagram!
-- Ames gets public keys from Jael, which gets them from the Azimuth Userspace agent?
+- Ames gets public keys from Jael, which gets them from the %azimuth

 ### How Ames Works:
 - Ames is a vane nested inside Arvo, which the urbit OS.
 Arvo is run in the urbit binary, which itself runs inside Vere.